oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

 Building a secure, reliable, and transparent platform for users to engage with your services.

 #### **Azure Solutions:**
-- **Azure AD (Active Directory) & Azure B2C:** Offers identity management and secure access control, enhancing customer login experiences with multifactor authentication (MFA) and password policies.
+- **Azure EntraID and Azure B2C:** Offers identity management and secure access control, enhancing customer login experiences with multifactor authentication (MFA) and password policies.
 - **Azure Key Vault:** Secures sensitive customer data such as API keys, tokens, and passwords.
 - **Azure Security Center:** Demonstrates proactive security, boosting customer confidence in your services.
 - **Azure Sentinel:** Provides visible and robust security measures to protect customer data and identify breaches quickly.